 Another secret to passing the Bechdel?
 Mother-daughter relationships, since they give ladies something to talk about besides dudes (though they come up too).

 A film that combines mother-daughter relationships with horror's need to convey information to stay alive!
 Also, main man Mike Meyers is the silent type.

-Numerous ladies in this isolated cult town talk shop, trade information, and try to figure out how to get away from this hellish place.
+Numerous ladies in this isolated cult town talk shop, trade information, and try to figure out how to get away from this nightmarish place.

-Despite a heavy focus on sex and virginity, there are enough women and a lone mother-daughter conversation about going to college for this film to pass.
+Despite a heavy focus on virginity, there are enough women and a lone mother-daughter conversation about going to college for this film to pass.

 As you can take away from this erratic mix of films, the Bechdel Test works best as a starting point, not a line in the sand, for how well a movie incorporates women and their agency.